 How to ensure that national economic and intellectual resources are channelled into the most promising key technology research areas in the future?
 Across Europe and throughout the last two decades this question has been addressed by national foresight programmes which gather experts, government stakeholders, industry representatives and sometimes even members of the public to help policy and decision makers to address future uncertainty and the role of priorities in establishing valuable research areas.
 Its wide-spread and diverse use on national, international, regional and organisational level evokes the question: What is foresight in practice?
-And further: How does such a participatory process contribute to the development of research policy and research programmes?
+And further: Does such high level collective future orientation fulfil the expectations of research policy institutions and the participating stakeholders?